 - Pros: The main terminal is modern and easy to navigate.

 - Distance to the City Center: A taxi will cost about $5 and will take one to two hours, depending on traffic.

-- Location: Devanahalli, 25 miles (40 kilometers) north of the city center
+- Location: Devanahalli, 25 miles (40 kilometers) north of the city center.

-- Cons It's far from the city
+- Cons It's far from the city.

 - Distance to the City Center: A taxi will cost about $12 and take one to two hours, depending on the traffic.
 There's an airport shuttle bus that goes to the city center and costs $2 to $4, and it takes at least as long as a taxi would.

-- Location: Pallavaram, nine miles (14.5 kilometers) southwest of the city center
+- Location: Pallavaram, nine miles (14.5 kilometers) southwest of the city center.

-- Pros: None (until renovations are completed in 2021)
+- Pros: None (until renovations are completed in 2021).

-- Cons: Currently under construction, poor infrastructure, safety concerns
+- Cons: Currently under construction, poor infrastructure, safety concerns.

-- Location: Dum Dum, 10 miles (16 kilometers) northeast of the city center
+- Location: Dum Dum, 10 miles (16 kilometers) northeast of the city center.

 - Distance to the City Center: A taxi costs about $5 and takes 45 minutes to 1.5 hours, depending on traffic.
 There is a metro station at the airport—the fare is just cents, and takes about 75 to 90 minutes.

-Kolkata is an international airport, but about 85 percent of its passengers are domestic travelers.
-It's India's fifth busiest airport and handled more than 21 million passengers in 2018.
-Like Chennai, Kolkata is owned and operated by the Indian government.
-The airport's old domestic and international terminals have been replaced with a much needed new and modern integrated terminal (known as Terminal 2), which opened in January 2013.
+Kolkata's airport is an international airport but about 85 percent of the passengers are domestic travelers.
+It's India's fifth busiest airport and handles almost 22 million passengers a year.
+Like Chennai airport, Kolkata airport is owned and operated by the Indian government.
+The airport's old domestic and international terminals have been replaced by a much needed new integrated terminal (known as Terminal 2), which opened in January 2013.
 The airport's modernization resulted in it being awarded "Best Improved Airport in the Asia-Pacific Region" in 2014 and 2015 by the Airports Council International.
 New retail stores finally opened at the airport in 2017, providing passengers with something to do.
 Another expansion is in the works to further increase the airport's capacity, with the first phase expected to get underway sometime in late 2020 and be completed by 2023.

-- Location: Shamshabad, 19 miles (30 kilometers) southwest of the city center
+- Location: Shamshabad, 19 miles (30 kilometers) southwest of the city center.

-- Pros: Environmentally friendly, very modern
+- Pros: Environmentally-friendly, modern and hi-tech.

 - Distance to the City Center: Taxis cost between $7 and $14 and take one to two hours, depending on traffic.
 There's also an express bus that costs $1.50 to $3.50 and takes anywhere from 60 to 90 minutes.